 The Color Picker allows you to change the color of your selected object's Fill, Stroke or Shadow inside the corresponding section within the Style Tab.

-In the first tab, you can simply move your cursor around the Color Palette (1) or insert a specific color HEX code (2).
+In the first tab (1), you can simply move your cursor around the Color Picker (A) or using the Color Sliders (B) at the bottom.

-Tapping the button below the sliders will take you to the HSB color controls.
+Tapping the RGB label (C) below the sliders will take you to the HSB (hue, saturation, brightness) color controls.
 Tap again to switch back.

 The Eyedropper allows you to pick & copy a color from your any image or vector path you have on your canvas.
-Just tap the Eyedropper icon, then tap on the color you want to copy.
+Just tap the Eyedropper icon (1) in the Style Tab, which you can find close to the Fill, Stroke or Shadow Well.
+A magnifying circle (2) will appear at the top of your artwork.
+Hold and move around it until you find the color you want to copy.

 Personal Color Palette